-This past June 25 to 28, 2014, the North American Archdiocese participated in a conference at the Balamand University entitled: UNITY IN ANTIOCH.
-On Sunday June 29 the conference culminated with a massive Hierarchal Liturgy under a large tent celebrating the Feast of Sts Peter & Paul, the Patrons of our Patriarchate.
+This past June 25 to the 28th, 2014, the North American Archdiocese participated in a conference at the Balamand University entitled: UNITY IN ANTIOCH.
+On Sunday, June 29th, the conference culminated with a massive Hierarchal Liturgy under a large tent celebrating the Feast of Ss.
+Peter and Paul, the Patrons of our Patriarchate.

 - Activation of consultation and interaction among parishes and dioceses, as well as amelioration of the dioceses complementing one another.

 - Financial and Wakf Property Development

 We were broken up into smaller groups, predetermined by our personal interests and some very heated discussions ensued.
 Later each group leader presented the consensus of the group’s discussions and observations.

 The Hierarchal Liturgy celebrated in the open air under a huge tent with most of the Hierarchs of the Patriarchate was impressive.
 The back drop was a large screen of the Iconostasis.
 Each Bishop commemorated His Beatitude, in the language of his Diocese/Archdiocese which demonstrated the multi-cultural dimension of the Patriarchate.